Chimera: Why Own Anything Else?

 Now, while I ultimately care about dividend coverage primarily, what about that all-important book value?
 Well, this was an area where the company has been hit over the last few years, but saw a nice rebound this quarter.
 Recall, it took a bit of a blow in Q4 when book value fell after rising for two consecutive quarters.
 GAAP book value was $15.87 per share entering Q1, but came out at $16.20 to end the quarter.
 Once again, the real story here is that the stock is now trading at a premium-to-book.
 This has been exceptionally rare for stocks in the sector for years.
 Shares are also moving higher, expanding the premium.
 The company currently trades at $18.81, which is a $2.61 or a 16% premium-to-book.
 This is up from a 13% premium-to-book back in February.
 Highlighting this exciting trend is that this is a massive turnaround from the 19.7% discount-to-book when the company reported just over a year ago.
 Like myself, the market has strong confidence in the name.
 May I remind you that at an 11% yield, it only takes a few years to make your entire investment back in dividends.

 The company makes money in similar fashion to others in the sector, relying on assets to generate interest income.
 Well, Chimera is a leader in the sector for its net interest rate spread, the difference between what it pays to acquire assets and what it makes on those holdings.
 Now, that said, we have to remember that the net interest rate spread had been falling for several quarters, following a general trend in the sector.
 To recap, you may remember that in 2014 the spread was averaging 4.4% and coming into 2016 it was 3.2%.
 It was stable and on the rise in 2016.
-In Q4, the spread came in at 3.5%, while net interest margin was 4.0%.
-Here in Q1 the spread retracted to 3%, while margin was 3.6%.
+In Q4, the spread came in at 3.5% while net interest margin was 4.0%.
+Here in Q1, the spread retracted to 3% while margin was 3.6%.
 This led to a hit to net interest income as we saw above.
 While this spread is down, we cannot tell what the impact of prepayments to Chimera is from this data.
 But despite the pressure, Chimera remains an industry leader in its spread and in dividend coverage.
 It is a powerhouse.

 Bottom line?
 It was one quarter of 'bad' news.
 Most of this is explained by the timing of deals made in a very active quarter.
 And yet, despite 'missing' estimates, the dividend was covered.
 This name is a trustworthy dividend payer and has earned its premium valuation.
 I am bullish, but wait for a pullback to buy more.